-One of the ways you can improve your credit rating is to lower your credit utilization ratio.
-That is: the amount you owe compared to the amount you could borrow.
+If you’re trying to improve your credit rating, then one way is to lower your credit utilization ratio.
+That is, the amount you owe compared to the amount you could borrow.

 It’s usually better to just pay down the principal, but sometimes that’s not possible.
 If you’re confident in your ability not to abuse it, raising your borrowing threshold will give your credit score an instant boost.

 I’d assumed this was a complicated process requiring some degree of cringing.
 But it turns out increasing your credit limit is extraordinarily easy.
-This method was described to me by an educator in my city’s free first-time homebuyer program.
+An educator in my city’s free first-time homebuyer program described this method to me.
 I will try to transcribe it exactly as she said it:

 The sleepy evening class full of tired working folks trying to absorb financial information around dinnertime was not usually very animated.
-But this amazing power-move caused an eruption not unlike Game of Thrones fans hearing their Khaleesi inform a bitch that “a dragon is not a slave.”
+Yet the eruption caused by this amazing power-move was not unlike Game of Thrones fans hearing their Khaleesi inform a bitch that “a dragon is not a slave.”

 I did exactly what she said.
 You’d better believe it worked.